aframevr/assets/README.md

 Assets (e.g,, models, images, data files, sounds) used in various A-Frame examples and boilerplates.

-These assets are hosted at `https://aframevr.github.io/assets/` (GitHub Pages) with CORS enabled.
+These assets are hosted at `https://assets.github.io/` with CORS enabled.

 ## License